Picovoice/porcupine/demo/mcu/stm32f469/README.md

 - ![#ff0000](https://via.placeholder.com/15/ff0000/000000?text=+) `Bumblebee`
 - ![#0000ff](https://via.placeholder.com/15/0000ff/000000?text=+) `Alexa`

-> :warning: **This project exclusively utilizes the Cortex-M7 core of the STM32f469XIH6 microcontroller.
-If you would like to use the Cortex-M4 core along with the Cortex-M7 core, set the BOOT_CM4_ADD0 option byte in STM32CubeProgrammer to 0x818**

 ## Create Custom Wake Word

 1. Copy the UUID of the board printed at the beginning of the session to the serial port monitor.